 Now, it was all well and good having Spectrum games loading from my iPhone but what happens when I go out and want to listen to music through my earphones?
 The last thing I need blasting down my ears is the screeching tone of an ’80s tape loader.
 I considered buying an old MP3 player to store my games on but as I have boxes upon boxes of Spectrum games on tape I decided what I really needed was a cassette deck.
 This means I have the ability to load from my original tapes or convert them to MP3 to load from an MP3 player or PC with the option of flash loading the games.

 Off to eBay I went in search of a suitable cassette deck.
 I placed a bid on a deck I remembered performed well back in the day and managed to win it.
 Now all I have to do is wait for it to arrive.
 What’s that saying about the devil making work for idle hands?
-In any case waiting isn’t my strong point so in the meantime I decided to knock together an RGB SCART cable for my Spectrum +3.
+In the meantime I decided to knock together an RGB SCART cable for my Spectrum +3.

 … to Spectrum +3 …